ComplianceAsCode/auditree-arboretum/arboretum/object_storage/README.md

 The fetchers and checks contained within this `object_storage` category folder are common tests that can be configured and executed for the purpose of generating compliance reports and notifications using the [auditree-framework][].
-They validate the configuration and ensure smooth execution of an auditree instance.
 See [auditree-framework documentation][] for more details.

 These tests are normally executed by a CI/CD system like